Fair profit sharing ratios of Islamic investment contracts: Introduction

 Observe that $\gamma_1 + \gamma_2 =1$.
-Furthermore, the expected payoff of each partner $\ell$ (even the partner $3$ who has a fixed $k$-periodic remuneration up to maturity) is given by
+Furthermore, the expected payoff of each partner $\ell$ (even Partner $3$ who has a fixed $k$-periodic remuneration up to maturity) is given by

-Hence, the $c$-fair profit sharing ratios leads the three partners to share the {\em expected investment profit } $\Delta(R_T,L)$ with the respective weights $c_{\ell, \bar {\ell}}$, \ $\ell \in \{1, 2, 3\}$.
+Hence, the $c$-fair profit sharing ratios leads the three partners to share the {\em expected investment profit} $\Delta(R_T,L)$ with the respective weights $\varpi_{\ell}$, \ $\ell \in \{1, 2, 3\}$.

-A typical application of this result is the situation where we consider three partners: an investor (partner $1$) that brings all the capital (so that $\kappa_1=1$), a bank (partner $2$) that acts as an agent for the investor via a {\em wakalah} contract and arranges a fixed remuneration $p$ that is paid out $k$ times up to the maturity $T$ and, a company (partner $3$), that needs a funding and that is bounded with the bank by a {\em PL-mudharabah} contract (so that $\kappa_3=0$).
+A typical application of this result is a situation involving three partners: an investor (Partner 1), who provides all the capital ($\kappa_1=1$); a bank (Partner 2), which acts as the investor's agent through a {\em wakalah} contract, arranging a fixed remuneration $p$, paid $k$ times up to maturity $T$; and a company (Partner 3), which requires funding and is bound to the bank by a {\em PL-sharing-type limited partnership} contract ($\kappa_3=0$).
 This case is studied in Example \ref{Exam-mudha-wakalah}.